 The primary source of funding for the service area is the Queensland Government grant, which supports free access to collections and free access to most State Library services and programs.
-The balance of funding is derived from other revenue including Queensland Library Foundation donations, other government funding, interest on bank accounts, user charges and sponsorship revenue.
+The balance of funding is derived from other revenue including Queensland Library Foundation donations, other government funding, earnings on investments, user charges and sponsorship revenue.

 State Library does not separate activities to be funded from commercial operations.
 Commercial revenue is used to supplement Parliamentary appropriations for a range of activities.
 Queensland Library Foundation will continue to raise funds to support specific collection purchases, fellowships, exhibitions, projects and online resources.
 There are no outputs not in the Library Board of Queensland's commercial interests to supply.
-No major investments or borrowings are intended during 2024-25.
+No major investments or borrowings are intended during 2025-26.

-HUMAN RIGHTS
+HUMAN RIGHTS ACT 2019